 PS 401.
 Internship in Political Science/Public Administration - 1-9 hours.
 Internship under supervision of College personnel and cooperating facility.
-Prerequisite: Permission of division dean and Chief Academic Officer.
+Prerequisite: Permission of division dean and Vice President of Academic Affairs.
 Arranged.

 PS 420.
 Political Sociology - 3 hours.
 Contributions of modern political sociology in the analysis of the American sociopolitical system in the context of the prominent theoretical models in the area.
 This course will count as a sociology major elective.
 Prerequisite: PS 100.
-On cycle.
+Fall odd years.

 PS 376/476.
 Independent Study - 1-3 hours.
 Reading or research at a greater depth than in a normal class.
-Permission of the instructor, division dean Chief Academic Officer.
+Permission of the instructor, division dean Vice President of Academic Affairs.